semacu/20181003_Intro_git_GitHub/README.md

 <img src=../../../20171024_GitHub_Chemistry_Cambridge/blob/master/images/p2_2.png width="400"> <img src=../../../20171024_GitHub_Chemistry_Cambridge/blob/master/images/p2_3.png width="400">
 </p>

 - Create a new repository page.
-Fill in a "Repository name", e.g. my_first_repository or my_analysis_script.
+Fill in a "Repository name", e.g. "my_first_repository" or "my_analysis_script".
+Write a short description of your repository e.g. "This is a test repository".
 For now choose "Public" and select the box to initialize this repository with a README.
 Finally, click on "Create repository".

 <p align="center">
 <img src=../../../20171024_GitHub_Chemistry_Cambridge/blob/master/images/p2_4.png width="800">